brucemack/brucemack.github.io/ampersand/index.md

 My testing was performed using `time-a.nist.gov` (129.6.15.28), a Stratum 1 NIST Internet Time Service server located in Gaithersburg, Maryland.
 One could argue that a weakness of my design is that it depends on (a) the public internet and (b) the reliabilty of the NIST infrastructure.
+The authors of the 2007 conference paper would surely object to the fact that NIST is a US-controlled entity.

-I have not tested this, but it is my belief that the use of a fancy "stratum 1" NTP source is not important.
+I have not tested this, but it is my belief that the use of a fancy US-based "stratum 1" NTP source is not important.
 What _is_ important is that all clients in a voter network are synchronized to the same time source.
 It would probably make sense to add an NTP server onto the VOTER server to allow clients to derive their timing synchronization from a central, independent source.
+(Geopolitical alignments could also be taken into account when making this selectionm, as needed.)

 To take this even further, I note that Jim (W6BIL)'s [VOTER protocol design](https://allstarlink.github.io/voter/voter-protocol/#payload-type-0-authentication-plus-flags) contains a PING connectivty test message type.
 Given this nice statement from Jim: